How to design quantum-jump trajectories via distinct master equation representations: Introduction

 \section{Introduction}

 Quantum jumps provide a powerful and insightful tool to describe the dynamics of open quantum systems \cite{Breuer,Carmichael}.
 In the quantum-jump unraveling, the open-system state satisfying an assigned master equation is expressed as the average of -- in principle, infinitely many -- trajectories of pure states, which consist of deterministic evolutions interrupted by discontinuous, randomly distributed jumps \cite{Dalibard1992}.
-Quantum jumps have been observed in several experimental platforms \cite{Basche1995,Peil1999,Jelezko2002,Gleyzes2007,Vijay2011,Minev2019} and are computationally convenient to solve high-dimensional master equations, and so they are routinely used to describe, e.g., quantum optical \cite{Plenio1998} or open many-body systems \cite{Daley2014}.
-Interestingly, if the jumps are frequent and small enough, one can recover a different stochastic description of the open-system evolution, characterized by diffusive trajectories \cite{Percival2002,Barchielli2009,Strunz1999, Yu1999,Luoma2020}.
+Quantum jumps have been observed in several experimental platforms \cite{Basche1995,Peil1999,Jelezko2002,Gleyzes2007,Vijay2011,Minev2019} and are computationally convenient to solve high-dimensional master equations, thus being routinely used to describe, e.g., quantum optical \cite{Plenio1998} or open many-body systems \cite{Daley2014}.
+Interestingly, if the jumps are frequent and small enough, one can recover a different stochastic description of the open-system evolution, characterized by diffusive trajectories \cite{Percival2002,Barchielli2009,Wiseman1993,Strunz1999, Yu1999,Luoma2020}, which have also been investigated extensively in experiments \cite{Siddiqi2013,Huard2016,Gourgy2016,Ficheux2018}.

 In the standard quantum-jump method, named Monte Carlo wave function (MCWF), the state transformations induced by the jumps and their occurrence probabilities are directly fixed by the operators and coefficients of the master equation \cite{Dalibard1992,Plenio1998}.
-This allows one to associate each trajectory with a continuous selective measurement performed on the open system \cite{Barchielli1991}, so that the master equation can be interpreted as due to the action of a non-selective observer, replacing the environment.
+This allows one to associate each trajectory with a continuous selective measurement performed on the open system \cite{Barchielli1991}, so that the master equation can be seen as the result of the action of a non-selective observer, replacing the environment.
 However, the very definition of MCWF calls for a master equation with positive coefficients.
 Under some regularity conditions, this requirement is equivalent to the completely-positive(CP)-divisibility of the dynamics \cite{Laine2010,Chruscinski2011,Rivas2012}, meaning that the dynamics can be decomposed into intermediate completely positive maps.
 CP-divisibility has been introduced within the context of the definition of quantum Markovianity \cite{Rivas2010,Rivas2014} and its validity implies the absence of memory effects \cite{Breuer2009,Laine2010,Breuer2016}.